of1nn/serializable-excel/docs/advanced.rst

 Dynamic Columns
 ---------------

-Models support dynamic columns that are detected at runtime in the ``.from_excel()`` method.
-This feature is designed for scenarios where administrators can add new characteristics or fields to be uploaded via Excel, without requiring changes to the model definition.
+Use :class:`~serializable_excel.descriptors.DynamicColumn` to handle columns that are not known at design time.
+Values are stored in a ``dict`` on the model.
+You can apply validators, cell color getters, and now also provide a getter function to compute the dynamic values during export.

 How Dynamic Columns Work
 ~~~~~~~~~~~~~~~~~~~~~~~~